|

 rights reformer and author died at Mary’s birth in 1797.
 Mary and

-Shelly spent time together taking walks to visit her mother’s grave.
+Shelley spent time together taking walks to visit her mother’s

 Pancras